DC Power Flow

 Info

-To better understand the powers associated with buses, branches, and generators that are calculated by the power! function, we suggest referring to the tutorials on DC Power Flow Analysis.
+To better understand the powers associated with buses, branches, and generators that are calculated by the power! function, see the tutorials on DC Power Flow Analysis.

-Users can utilize any of the print functions outlined in the Print Power System Data or Print Power System Summary.
-For example, users have the option to print the results in the REPL using any units that have been configured:
+Users can use any of the print functions outlined in the Print Power System Data or Print Power System Summary.
+For example, users can print the results in the REPL using any units that have been configured:

 @power(MW, pu)